 Polycystic Kidney Disease Treatment

-Polycystic Kidney Disease treatment focuses on managing symptoms, slowing progression, and may involve medications, lifestyle changes, and dialysis.
+Polycystic Kidney Disease (PKD) treatment focuses on managing symptoms, controlling blood pressure, and preventing complications.

 Contents